joshbegley/nyt-latest/README.md

 https://nytimes.com/2026/01/17/us/politics/2028-democratic-primary-states-iowa-south-carolina-nevada-new-hampshire.html

 **Bills' Sean McDermott frustrated with officiating process on overtime interception**\
 `"I’m standing up for Buffalo, dammit," McDermott said.
-"What went on, that is not how it should go down, in my estimation."`\
+"What went on — that is not how it should go down, in my estimation."`\
 https://nytimes.com/athletic/6979884/2026/01/17/sean-mcdermott-comments-officiating-bills-broncos-overtime/

 **Seahawks RB Zach Charbonnet questionable to return with knee injury**\